 How well you’re able to execute collaborative hiring will ultimately be a reflection of your culture.

-For example, if you don’t value diverse perspectives as an organization, it’s unlikely you’ll be able to convince the members of your hiring team that you’re going to value theirs if they aren’t the manager the person will be reporting to.
+For example, if you don’t value diverse perspectives as an organization, it’s unlikely you’ll be able to convince the members of your hiring team that you’re going to value theirs.

-Likewise, if a culture of collaboration isn’t the norm, HR leaders will find it more difficult to attain invested participants from other segments of the organization.
+Likewise, if a culture of collaboration isn’t the norm, HR leaders will find it more difficult to attain invested participants from other departments.

-If the organization is heavily siloed, the hiring team may struggle to understand the needs of the team the new recruit will be joining or the role this person will play in the success of the business.
+If the organization is heavily siloed, the hiring team may struggle to understand the needs of the team or the role this person will play in the success of the business.

 If these characteristics are not built into the organization as it stands, you’ll need to work with managers to educate around collaboration altogether and then focus on hiring practices and outline the benefits to their teams.